 Business Proposal Sample

-A business proposal should include important information such as:
+A well-written business proposal should include the following elements:

 - A title and table of contents

 - Your qualifications and why you will meet the customer’s needs

 - Pricing, billing, and legal information

 - Proposed solutions and description of goods or services

 What’s the difference between a business plan and a business proposal?

 The difference between a business plan and a business proposal is their purpose.
 A business plan outlines how a business will accomplish its goals, while a business proposal aims to acquire customers for its products or services.

 A business proposal aims to convince a potential client (usually a business) to buy the products/services you offer.
 As your proposal will typically compete with rival companies, you must use yours to show how you differentiate and demonstrate the value you can provide to the potential customer.

 How long should I make my business proposal?